-Instead the parametric methods are less accurate than the first one but, on the other hand, they require few data as input, and they are computationally less expensive.
-The parametric-based methods make use of some driving build-time factors, which are the independent parameters used in the functions to evaluate the build-time, which is the dependent variable.
-These parameters can be computed by analysing the geometric model of the object to be manufactured (volume, bounding box, etc.).
-The most challenging aspect of this typology of methods consists in identifying these factors.
-The set of parameters used should take into account all the elements which affect build-time and they must be independent each other so that any cross-correlation is avoided.
-The parametric methods appear more promising for many practical applications such as in those contexts where an accurate prediction of the build-time is required but a limited set of data describing the object is available.
-It is the case of the budgeting process, where the customer may not have the intention of providing the full geometrical model of the object to the seller, in order to protect its intellectual property, but can provide just some parameters that affect cost [24].
-Moreover, the build-time estimation is a mandatory step for any optimization method devoted to search the best build direction.
-It is for these reasons that parametric approaches have been proposed generally as a component of much more articulated methods devoted to search the optimal manufacturing build direction.
-[25] suggests a very simplified model in which the build-time is proportional to the number of layers in the sliced model.
-[21], [23], [24], [26]–[28] propose more complex formulations of the build-time, which is dependent on the volume of the object, of the supports and other geometrical features of the object.
-Although they use many more parameters, the limitation of these methods is in the function describing the build-time, which is linear.
-The relationship between build-time and its driving factors is very complex and unknown.
-In order to take into account this problem, [29] suggests using an adaptive model based on the Grey Modelling, while [30] proposes an Artificial Neural Network (ANN) for identifying the relationship between the driving factors and the build-time.
-The authors demonstrate that in this way a very accurate estimation of the build-time can be obtained.
-The limit of both these approaches is they need a large set of model samples.
-In order to provide a set of training samples, a lot of driving build-time factors and related real build-time should be examined.
-The accuracy of estimation performed by the neural network, for example, increases with the number of test samples, so that a large number of real build-time evaluations is required.
-Obviously, it would not be economically and temporally feasible.
+Meanwhile, while the parametric-based methods are less accurate than the first approach, they require fewer data as input and are less expensive in computation terms.
+The parametric-based methods make use of certain pertinent build time factors, which serve as the independent parameters used in the functions to evaluate the dependent variable, that is, the build time.
+These parameters can be computed through analysing the geometric model of the object to be manufactured (volume, bounding box, etc.).
+However, the most challenging aspect of this type of method lies in identifying these factors.
+The set of parameters used should take into account all the elements that affect build time, while they must also be mutually independent such that any cross-correlation is avoided.
+The parametric-based methods would appear to be more promising for many practical applications, such as in the case where an accurate prediction of the build time is required but a limited set of data describing the object is available.
+An example here is the budgeting process where the customer may not want to provide the full geometrical model of the object to the seller in order to protect their intellectual property but instead will provide a few parameters that affect cost [24].
+Moreover, build time estimation is a mandatory step for any optimisation method devoted to ascertaining the best build direction.
+It is for these reasons that the parametric approaches have been largely proposed as one element of far more complex methods devoted to ascertaining the optimal manufacturing build direction.
+In [25], a very simplified model is proposed, in which the build time is proportional to the number of layers in the sliced model.
+Meanwhile, in [21], [23], [24], [26]-[28], more complex formulations of the build time are proposed, with the build time dependent on the volume of the object, the supports, and other geometrical features of the object.
+While they incorporate many more parameters, the limitation of these methods lies in the function describing the build time, which is linear.
+The relationship between build time and the attendant driving factors is highly complex and largely unknown.
+In order to take this issue into account, the use of an adaptive model based on grey modelling has been proposed [29], while an artificial neural network for identifying the relationship between the driving factors and the build time was proposed in [30].
+Here, the authors demonstrate that a highly accurate estimation of the build time can be obtained using these methods.
+However, the drawback of both approaches is that they require a large set of model samples.
+In order to provide a set of training samples, a number of factors driving build time and the actual build time must be examined.
+The accuracy of the estimation performed by the neural network, for example, increases with the number of test samples, meaning a large number of actual build time evaluations is required.
+Clearly, this is neither economically nor temporally feasible.